Codecademy/ugc/content/smyja/how-to-use-graphql-with-django.md

 ## Step 4: building a GraphQL schema

 Let's create a new file in our `my_app` directory called `schema.py`.
-Inside, we'll define a new type fo the `Restaurant` model we previously created:
+Inside, we'll define a new type for the `Restaurant` model we previously created:

 ```py
 import graphene